JeffH-Irreversible/Minimal-dissipation-learning-for-energy-based-models/README.md

 # stochastic-thermodynamics

-This code creates the figures in the paper Stochastic Thermodynamics of Energy Based Models.
+This code creates the figures in the paper Minimal Dissipation Learning for Energy Based Models.

 ## How to install